yupenghe/methylpy/README.md

 `python setup.py install --prefix=/USER/PATH/`.
 Then, try `methylpy` and if it gives no error, the setup is likely successful.
 See [Test methylpy](#test-methylpy) for more rigorious test.
+Last, processing large dataset will require space for storing temporary files.
+However, the default directory is unlikely to fit the need.
+You may want to set the `TMPDIR` environmental variable to the absolute path of a directory on hard drive with sufficient space (e.g. `/YOUR/TMP/DIR/`).
+This can be done by adding the below command to ~/.bashrc file: `export TMPDIR=/YOUR/TMP/DIR/`.

 #### Step 2 - Install dependencies
 methylpy is written in python so obviously python2/3 needs to be installed.